-- Verbal statements during face-to-face meetings/visits - Phone calls and/or online messages (i.e., via WhatsApp) to the Project Company/CLOs - Contact Details of the CLOs - The information contained herein is excluded from the publicly disclosed version of this document in compliance with personal data protection regulations - Posters that are hung in common areas of the Project affected neighbourhoods, indicating what the clear communication channels are - Official letter and/or petition to; - The Head Office (Barbaros Mah, My Office İş Merkezi, Çiğdem Sok.
-No:1/16 34746 Ataşehir/İstanbul), or - The Project Administration Office (Ören Mah, Küçükibrahimler Mevkii, Kiraz/İzmir) - The corporate e-mail address: kurumsal@enerjisauretim.com - Project e-mail address: yekares2@enerjisauretim.com - Online grievance forms available in Project website (for anonymous grievances): https://yekares2.enerjisauretim.com
+- Verbal statements during face-to-face meetings/visits - Phone calls and/or online messages (i.e., via WhatsApp) to the Project Company/CLOs - Contact Details of the CLOs - The information contained herein is excluded from the publicly disclosed version of this document in compliance with personal data protection regulations. - Posters that are hung in common areas of the Project affected neighbourhoods, indicating what the clear communication channels are - Official letter and/or petition to; - The Head Office (Barbaros Mah, My Office İş Merkezi, Çiğdem Sok.
+No:1/16 34746 Ataşehir/İstanbul), or - The Project Administration Office [This information will be included once the mobilization process of the Project administration office is completed.] - The corporate e-mail address: kurumsal@enerjisauretim.com - Project e-mail address: yekares2@enerjisauretim.com - Online grievance forms available in Project website (for anonymous grievances): https://yekares2.enerjisauretim.com